benignware/grunt-amd-shim/README.md

 ```

 Problem here is, that a flash-plugin will still communicate over a global object named 'mejs.MediaPluginBridge'.
 The global bridge identifier is hardcoded in the flash source.
 So you may need to fork a recent version and provide a patch to make the bridge identifier configurable via flashvars.
+Note that there are no changes required to mediaelement.js.

 To rename the global 'mejs'-object you can specify an object containing key/value-pairs as 'global'-option:
 ```